darosior/miningsimulation/README.md

 found the last block is drawn randomly based on each miner's proportion of the network hashrate.

 One goal of this simulation is to be simple yet close to reality.
 The simplified block propagation modeling is an example of that.
-I do intend to extend it in the future by implementing a simple selfish mining strategy (only in the worst case i.e. $\gamma = 0$ according to the 2013 paper).
+It also implements only the worst-case selfish mining strategy (no Sybil, i.e. $\gamma = 0$ according to the 2013 paper).

-Thanks to Clara Shikhelman for suggesting a "more obviously correct" way of drawing block interval and attributions.
+Thanks to Clara Shikhelman for suggesting a "more obviously correct" way of drawing block intervals and attributions.
 Thanks to Pieter Wuille for suggesting to use and providing the code for a faster RNG than the default one from the STL.